jorammercado/fin-track-frontend/README.md

          By leveraging D3.js for its robust data visualization capabilities, the Transactions Graph delivers an intuitive and responsive user experience while handling complex financial datasets efficiently.

 ---

+### **E. Multi-Factor Authentication (MFA)**
+MFA is implemented to add an extra layer of security for user authentication, ensuring only authorized users can access their accounts.

 ### **C. Stock Price Data Integration**
 Real-time stock price data is fetched from Polygon.io API.
 Users can view the latest data for multiple stocks in a tabular format, including metrics such as open, close, high, low, and volume.
 This feature provides an overview of the stock market and helps users understand the status of their investments.